RedGhoul/COS_Systems/Report_1/Project_related_Background_and_Research_Review/Neural_Network_Layers_Description.md

 ![alt text](/Report_1/Project_related_Background_and_Research_Review/equation2.PNG)

-For the sake of ease, 2 inputs(blue), 3 neurons (green) and one output (yellow) as shown below
+For the sake of ease, 2 inputs(blue), 3 neurons (green) and one output (yellow) as shown below:
 ![alt text](/Report_1/Project_related_Background_and_Research_Review/neural_network_derivation_fixed.PNG)

 The partial derivative is being taken with respect to the second set of weights, W (2), because the cost function relies directly on those weights and will use them to determine the error value.
 Y-yhat describes the error by subtracting the output value from the expected value.
-As with the second set of weights, we also apply the same calculation to the first set of weights as shown below
+As with the second set of weights, we also apply the same calculation to the first set of weights as shown below:
 ![alt text](/Report_1/Project_related_Background_and_Research_Review/equation3.PNG)

 The final equation for the first set of weights is:

 ![alt text](/Report_1/Project_related_Background_and_Research_Review/equation4.PNG)